actionutils/create-release-pr/docs/design.md

     - `bump:minor` → `v1.3.0`
     - `bump:patch` → `v1.2.4`
   - If multiple labels are set, priority is major > minor > patch.
-  - If no labels, next tag = unknown; reflect in PR body and outputs.
+  - If no labels, treat “next tag” as unknown.
+Adapt title/body and note generation accordingly.
 - Getting the current tag:
   - Use GitHub REST (`list tags` / `list matching refs`), parse `v` + SemVer, and pick the latest.

 ## Release Notes Generation
 - API: `POST /repos/{owner}/{repo}/releases/generate-notes`.
-- `tag_name` is required.
-When next tag is unknown, pass a provisional tag (e.g., `v0.0.0-next` or `next`).
+- When next tag is known, pass it as `tag_name`.
-  - The API generates notes based on differences from the previous tag, etc.
+- When unknown, treat it as unknown:
-- `target_commitish` should be the default branch head (e.g., `main`).
+  - Prefer not to assert a concrete next tag in the PR title/body.
-- For long output, place it under a separator or collapsible section in the body template.
+  - For the API, either pass a provisional name (e.g., `<prefix>next`) if required by the endpoint, or omit where supported.

-## Handling Existing Release PRs
+- Set `target_commitish` to the default branch head (e.g., `main`).
-- Default to auto-merge existing release PRs (`auto-merge-existing: true`).
+- Include a “Full Changelog” compare link in the PR body (see template), e.g., `{repo}/compare/{current_tag}...{base_branch}` when `current_tag` exists.

-- Merge method: `merge` by default, configurable to `squash` or `rebase`.
+## Updating Existing Release PRs
-- If merge is blocked (required checks, permissions, etc.):
+- Never auto-merge.
+Users explicitly merge the release PR when they want to release.
-  - Do not fail the job; just update the PR body/labels and exit.
+- On each trigger, recompute next tag and notes, and update title/body accordingly.
-- After merge, a push to `main` happens and another action like `action-bumpr` performs the actual bump/tag.
+- After user merges the release PR, this action ignores the resulting push to avoid recursion and will prepare the next cycle on subsequent changes.

 ## Outputs
 - `pr_number`: Number of the created/found release PR (empty if none).